 Candidates are advised to request information on differential exams from department offices of the Faculty of Arts as soon as possible.
 Candidates should also give evidence of bachelor diploma and transcript of records or, if the bachelor study is not finished yet, the curriculum or other proof of the bachelor study programme.
 Department offices will provide detailed information on differential exams.
 Fees for differential exams must be paid in accordance with the price list of the Faculty of Arts.

-- In the first application period, Slovene citizens and EU nationals must submit their application for enrolment into second-cycle study programmes, and send the application form with all relevant supplemental documents until September 1, 2020 (application deadline: August 31, 2020);
+- In the first application period, Slovene citizens and EU nationals must submit their application for enrolment into second-cycle study programmes in eVŠ by August 31, 2021

-- In the first application period, Non-EU nationals and Slovenes not holding Slovene citizenship must submit their application for enrolment into second-cycle study programmes, and send the application form with all relevant supplemental documents until July 17, 2020 (application deadline: July 16, 2020);
+- In the first application period, Non-EU nationals and Slovenes not holding Slovene citizenship must submit their application for enrolment into second-cycle study programmes in eVŠ by July 15, 2021

-- In the second application period (candidates may apply only for those programmes where there are still free places, which have not been filled in the first application period) candidates must submit their application for enrolment into second-cycle study programmes, and send the application form with all relevant supplemental documents until September 22, 2020 (application deadline: September 21, 2020);
+- In the second application period (candidates may apply only for those programmes where there are still free places, which have not been filled in the first application period) candidates must submit their application for enrolment into second-cycle study programmes in eVŠ by September 20, 2021);

-Candidates must submit applications for enrolment in the electronic application (eVŠ).
+Candidates must submit applications for enrolment with all required supplemental documents in the electronic application (eVŠ).
 Please follow the relevant instructions.

 For any support in filling in the application form, please contact: